voedger/voedger-internals/server/design/orch.md

 - VVMHost: Application that starts and manages VVM
 - VVM
   - problemCtx.
 Closed with nil or with an error or nil when some problem occurs, VVM terminates itself due to leadership loss or problems with the launching
-  - problemErrOnce. `sync.Once` to ensure problemCtx is closed only once
+  - problemCtxErrOnce. `sync.Once` to ensure problemCtx is closed only once
   - vvmShutCtx.
 Closed when VVM should be stopped
   - vvmShutCtxOnce. `sync.Once` to close `vvmShutCtx` only once
   - servicesShutCtx.
 Closed when VVM services should be stopped (but LeadershipMonitor)